biolink/biolinkml/docs/index.md

  * [range](range.md) - defines the type of the object of the slot.
 Given the following slot definition
  * [slot definition.subclass_of](range_subclass.md) - Constraint on the range of a property
  * [readonly](readonly.md) - If present, slot is read only.
 Text explains why
+ * [repr](repr.md) - the python representation of this type if different than the base type
  * [required](required.md) - true means that the slot must be present in the loaded definition
  * [see_also](see_also.md) *subsets*: (owl) - a reference
  * [schema definition.slots](slot_definitions.md) - slot definitions